What is the right way to adjust a truss rod at the heel?

-A clockwise turn a.k.a. "turning right" a.k.a. "turning down" tightens the truss rod.
+Assuming a right-handed instrument in the seated position, a clockwise turn a.k.a. "turning right" a.k.a. "turning down" tightens the truss rod.

-A counterclockwise turn a.k.a. "turning left" a.k.a. "turning up" loosens the truss rod.
+Assuming a right-handed instrument in the seated position, a counterclockwise turn a.k.a. "turning left" a.k.a. "turning up" loosens the truss rod.

 On the RBX170 bass, the neck is not required to be removed to adjust relief.
 Yamaha put a slot at the heel that can fit a wrench in there to make adjustments.

 This is what it looks like (see the arrow I added in that points out where the slot is):

 If holding a right-handed RBX170 bass in the seated position, "turning down" is a clockwise turn, which tightens the truss rod and would bring the strings closer to the fretboard.
 "Turning up" is a counterclockwise turn that would loosen the truss rod and would bring the strings away from the fretboard.
 Easy enough to understand.